smallp-o-p/funLang/README.md

 - A C++20 compiler is required.
 - Supported CMake versions: 3.14 and above.
-- Ensure LLVM and its libraries are installed in your system. <a href="https://llvm.org/docs/GettingStarted.html#getting-the-source-code-and-building-llvm">Consult LLVM's documentation on this.</a>
+- LLVM will be automatically downloaded and installed for this project if it isn't present on your system already.
+    - By default, it will only build and install LLVM for this project only.
+You will not be able to use this LLVM installation for your other projects.
-- I've only successfully built this on Linux (Ubuntu).
+- I've only successfully built this on Ubuntu Linux.

 ### Build Instructions